OpenINF/docker-fisher/README.md

 <br />

-As pull requests are welcome, if one would like to make significant changes, preferably, please do discuss the shift first.
-Likeiwse, if something needs fixing and would like assistance in doing it yourself, please let us know by [opening an issue][].
+As pull requests are welcome, if one would like to make significant changes, preferably, please do discuss the changes first.
+Likewise, if something needs repair and would like assistance in doing so, please do let us know beforehand by first [opening an issue][].

 </section>